How-to Identify Woven Chair Seats

 Here’s what the natural rush weaving process looks like, using wet or mellowed hand-twisted bulrush stems.

-The twisted stems are woven from the outside of the frame to the center and create four envelope flap-shaped triangles that meet in the center.
+The twisted stems are woven from the outside of the frame to the center, creating four envelope-flap-shaped triangles that meet in the center.

 Although the seat is a variegated green-tan color, that will change to a totally tan or honey color over the years as it dries and cures.